Back to blog

 Quick Answer: Customer Sentiment Analytics

-Customer sentiment analytics turns unstructured feedback from reviews, surveys, support tickets, chats, sales notes, app-store comments, and social channels into decision-ready signals.
+Customer sentiment analytics turns unstructured feedback from reviews, surveys, support tickets, chats, sales notes, app-store comments, and social channels into decision-ready product and customer signals.
 A useful system does more than label comments as positive, negative, or neutral.
-It connects sentiment with topics, urgency, customer segment, product area, churn risk, evidence, owner, and workflow status so product, CX, support, and growth teams can decide what to fix, prioritize, test, or escalate.
+It connects sentiment with topics, urgency, customer segment, product area, churn risk, evidence, owner, confidence, and workflow status so product, CX, support, and growth teams can decide what to fix, prioritize, test, or escalate.

 The practical roadmap starts with source data and taxonomy design, then adds NLP models, quality checks, dashboards, alert routing, and human review.
 Teams get the most value when sentiment analytics is tied to operating decisions: what product issue is growing, which customers need attention, what release caused complaint volume, which roadmap item has evidence, and where support is seeing repeated friction.